 This assertion was not partially but 100% untrue.
 This is not uncommon, but some lies lead to more wars or more deaths than others.
 This was a bad one, and actually led, I believe, to a downward spiral of America’s credibility in the world and a greater war-like and mongering mentality, from which we as a nation have never recovered.
 The number of lies, deceptions and omissions of fact from government agencies are so numerous for so many decades, no one could really catalog them.
 The ratio of truth-to-lie is abysmal, such that every official statement needs to be examined, scrutinized and fact-checked many times over.

 The entranced person loses the ability to discern fact from fiction.
 If we have a world of people who are entranced, day by day and their brains functioning at ever-lower levels, where does this take us as a species?
 Add to this the upsurge and “fascination” with AI.
 Add to that the military industrial complex’s having mastered how to keep populations operating out of fear in their reptilian brain.
 We can only conclude that this is not going well for us as a collective.
 Maybe for the pocketbooks of a few, but certainly not for the many.
 Only for those who are breaking out of “The Matrix” and indeed, the good news is that more are breaking out by the day.
-Unlike those, however, in a screen-induced trance.
+Unlike those, however, who remain in a screen-induced trance

 The life-induced trance